91khr/lines9/README.md

 - `lines9:AfterDisable`: triggered after disabling, no arguments.
 - `lines9:GetTabline`: triggered every time before Vim retrieves the tabline.

-Events originating from listening to autocmds are named `autocmd:AutocmdEventName`, where `AutocmdEventName` is the event name in the specification.
+Events originating from listening to autocmds are named `autocmd:AutocmdEventName` or `autocmd:AutocmdEventName:Pattern`, in which `AutocmdEventName` is the event name in the specification, and `Pattern` is the matched pattern.
+If the pattern part is not present, every pattern of the event would invoke the listener;
+and when the pattern is present, only the specified pattern would invoke the listener.
+Note that the matched pattern is directly used as the event name, which means patterns like `Cargo.toml` can be used in event name, while `*.toml` cannot;
+if the more complex pattern is needed, omit the pattern and match it in the listener instead.
+Furthermore, events are not automatically listened to, i.e. they must be listed both in `autocmds` and in `listeners`.

 The autocmd event name and the matched pattern would be passed to the listener.

 Events may be directly invoked with their name and arbitrary arguments.